bkw777/TANDY_600_RAM/README.md

 # History / Credits

-* 20210812 v004 - Un-scrambled the address & data lines so for example D4 on the bus goes to D4 on the chip.
-Redrew the schematic.
-Redrew the pcb.
+* 20210812 v004 - Un-scramble the address & data lines so for example D4 on the bus goes to D4 on the chip.
+Redraw the schematic.
+Redraw the pcb.
+Add scans of a few relevant pages from the service manual.

 * 20210812 v003 - Removed the 74HC08